 Creative problem-solving and progressive engineering and manufacturing lie at the heart of everything we do at J.A.
 Reinhardt.

-Rockwell Collins’ industry-leading thermal engineering and analysis resources are available to provide solutions to meet our customers’ thermal management needs.
+Collins Aerospace’ industry-leading thermal engineering and analysis resources are available to provide solutions to meet our customers’ thermal management needs.
 Our thermal engineering team combines years of experience with empirical data to ensure our products work the first time and every time.
 By combining mechanical engineering, aluminum brazing, and manufacturing process knowledge, we continually develop top-quality products.

-Rockwell Collins’s thermal management engineering includes:
+Collins Aerospace’s thermal management engineering includes:

-Rockwell Collins is home to multiple CNC milling centers, giving us the capacity to handle high-volume production runs within the tightest of timelines.
+Collins Aerospace is home to multiple CNC milling centers, giving us the capacity to handle high-volume production runs within the tightest of timelines.
 Along with this combined-capacity level comes the opportunity to share best-in-class manufacturing techniques, including:

 Our staff will work with your engineering team to determine feasibility of the most seemingly impossible tasks, and to help you realize any possible reduction in production costs.
 Our years of experience have shown that what may seem like insignificant changes often make huge differences in machining cycle time and can dramatically affect your end cost.

 Collins Aerospace is experienced in all aspects of thermal management, and brazing is our specialty.
 As a leading thermal management company with best-in-class brazing technology, Collins Aerospace provides customers with single-source brazed assemblies, and can deliver “extra capacity” from one of our four brazing facilities when necessary.